 January 4th Air Benders Fun Fly

 1st part is December 31st (be among the last in the air for 2014)

 2nd part the next morning January 1st (be among the first to fly in 2015)

 ALL EVENTS HELD AT PULDA FARMS FEILD IN NORTH BRUNSWICK

-Twice per month at the North Brunswick Aerodrome night flying from 5:00 to 7:00.
+Every second and Fourth Saturday night at the North Brunswick Aerodrome night flying from 5:00 to 7:00.
 Restricted to electric airplanes and small helicopters.
 Since noise after dark is a concern Wild Hogs are not welcome unless they have been modified to fly quietly.
-It is optional for each pilot if they choose to install lighting on their aircraft and we are arranging for some floodlights at the field.
-Bring warm socks cuz it could get cold!
-More details to follow as things unfold.
+It is optional but strongly recommended to install lighting on aircraft and we have floodlights for the pit area and runnway lights.

 Open to anyone and everyone who would like to participate in pattern flying.
 The idea is to gather folks with the same interest on the same date and time in order to help each other with the pattern maneuvers and routine.
 Twice per month; second Saturday and fourth Sunday of each month